ZJU-FAST-Lab/Ground-effect-controller/README.md

 The  following [***figure***](./figs/traj_rmse_plot.pdf) shows the curves of Exp.~7($3m/s$, near-ground) in the paper.
 Every loop is well-controlled, including the rotor speed, thrust acceleration, body torque, etc.

-The control algorithm that runs on the onboard computer will be uploaded soon.

 <p align="center">
     <img src="./figs/traj.gif" alt="description" width="700"/>
 </p>